-Founded in 1989, Barnett Waddingham has grown to become the UK’s largest independent provider of actuarial and consultancy services with 73 partners, 137 Principals and Associates and over 1000 employees in 8 offices throughout the UK.
+Founded in 1989, Barnett Waddingham has grown to become the UK’s largest independent provider of actuarial, risk, pension and insurance consultancy services with 73 partners, over 1,200 employees and 8 offices throughout the UK.
 Our business has grown predominantly through referrals from our clients and professional contacts.
 The business is based on a culture which aims to provide all of our clients with an excellent professional service through strong personal relationships and tailored solutions whilst remaining competitive on fees.
 Our values can best be summarised as ‘Doing it the Right Way’ and we take a long-term view to all of our services and relationships.

 Our partners understand the importance in looking after all employees, and see employee engagement as fundamental to continuing success.
 This was reflected by the firm being awarded a ‘One Star’ Best Companies Accreditation in 2014, 2016 and 2018 when it participated in the ‘Best Companies to Work For’ award scheme.
 Barnett Waddingham is a rewarding, enjoyable and satisfying place to work.

 From day one you will be an integral part of the business, working in our actuarial teams who advise various bodies and organisations including pension plan trustees, insurers and employers.
 The work you carry out could include anything from the broad spectrum of areas on which we advise – such as analysing longevity trends, providing strategic investment advice and advising on acquisitions.

 Each client is the responsibility of a partner who builds a team dedicated to meeting that client’s particular needs.
 The partner maintains a close personal involvement at all levels of work.
 You will be given genuine opportunities to contribute to our success, both working as part of a client team and in assuming responsibility at an early stage of your career.
 We believe that it is important to nurture talent and enthusiasm.